Finhaven/whitepaper-club/nano/notes.md

 ```

 ### Bootstrap Poisoning
-* Using a private key of a dead account with 0 balance
 * Then a new user bootstrapping from an old copy is suseptible to fake history
 * Only new nodes suseptible